Personalised external aortic root support: History

 The concept of PEARS was first proposed in 2000 by Tal Golesworthy, an engineer with familial Marfan syndrome and an aortic root aneurysm.
 Golesworthy, driven by the need for a less invasive treatment option, assembled a research and development team to bring his idea to fruition.
 Collaborating with surgeons, the first clinical implementation of PEARS occurred in 2004, with Golesworthy himself being the first patient to undergo the procedure.

-Since its inception, the PEARS procedure has been performed in several hospitals across England and Belgium, demonstrating its potential as a viable treatment option.
-The procedure has undergone health technology appraisal by the National Institute for Health and Care Excellence (NICE), further validating its efficacy and safety.
+Since its inception, the PEARS procedure has been performed in hospitals, demonstrating its potential as a viable treatment option.
+The procedure has undergone health technology appraisal by the National Institute for Health and Care Excellence (NICE).